KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown for internal inconsistencies that occur during XAML reading and XAML writing.

-    throw [System.Xaml.XamlInternalException]::New("The exception that is thrown for internal inconsistencies that occur during XAML reading and XAML writing.")
+    throw [System.Xaml.XamlInternalException]::New('The exception that is thrown for internal inconsistencies that occur during XAML reading and XAML writing.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Xaml.XamlInternalException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Xaml.XamlInternalException.aspx)